florianstancioiu/weather-app/README.md

 - [React JS close dropdown using onBlur function](https://stackoverflow.com/a/73699297/12159189) - This helped me create a custom hook that I used to close the dropdowns when the user clicks outside of the dropdowns
 - [Destructuring nullable objects](https://stackoverflow.com/a/45210379/12159189) - This helped me solve a TS issue with destructuring nullable objects
+- [Get all unique values in a JavaScript array (remove duplicates) [duplicate]](https://stackoverflow.com/a/14438954/12159189) - This helped me make an array with unique values
+- [How do you display JavaScript datetime in 12 hour AM/PM format?](https://stackoverflow.com/a/36822046/12159189) - This helped me display hours in AM/PM format

 ## Author